Karthik291005/Cognizant/README.md

-This repository consists of the solutions of hands on Exercises during my Cognizant Digital Nurture 5.0
+This repository consists of the solutions of Mandatory hands on Exercises which are in the excel file